hperaza/Debug280/README.md

 (i.e. the MMU state is saved/restored when entering/leaving a trap, LDUP is used by the dump command to display memory from another bank, etc.)

-The debugger includes a Z280 disassembler in a separate module, so it could be used by other applications.
+The debugger includes a Z280 disassembler in a separate module that could be used by other applications as well.

 As built, the debugger runs from address 0100h and uses memory up to 177Fh approximately (most of the space is taken up by the disassembler module);
-page zero is used for the Z280 interrupt/trap table.
+page zero is reserved for the Z280 interrupt/trap table.
 The code can be easily modified to run at a different address.

-The debugger has been tested with the Z280RC board (a HEX file is included), and will be embedded into a future version of ZZmon.
+The debugger has been tested with Bill Shen's Z280RC board (a HEX file is included), and will be embedded into a future version of ZZmon.

 ## Debugger commands: